Milenaafeworki/house_sale_model/README.md

 <img src='https://raw.githubusercontent.com/Milenaafeworki/house_sale_model/main/images/coefficients.png'>

+## Recommendations

-- Adding square footage to a property can add significant value to a house.
+1. Adding square footage to a property can add significant value to a house.
-- Properties built in the Cities Medina and Mercer neighbourhoods do have a higher sale price.
-- And the more North we travel the higher the housing market price of the properties.
+2. Direct buyers with higher budget and priority of living area to invest on properties towards the Northern region of Seattle.
+3. Engage only in transaction of  homes with Condition value of (4-5).

 The model can be used to predict house price although the model is not amazingly accurate.
-Still the results can be used for understanding the features of a property's relationship to the market.
+Still the results can be used for understanding the features of a property's relationship to the market price.
 The models here focus on isolating factors for accurate coefficients rather than on precise prediction.

 ## Areas of Further Study